IN THIS SECTIONMISSION STATEMENT MEMORIAL HISTORY DAVID WESTPHALL DOC WESTPHALL AMBUSH OF 5-22-68 THE FOUNDATION THE FOUNDATION BOARD FAQ VOLUNTEERS

 When did the construction of the Chapel begin?
 When was the Visitor Center built?

 Construction on the Peace and Brotherhood Chapel was started in the fall of 1968.
 The Chapel was dedicated on May 22, 1971, the anniversary of David Westphall's death.
 The Disabled American Veterans Organization began construction on the Visitor Center in 1985.
 The Center was dedicated in 1986.

 Why was the Chapel built here?

 The Westphalls owned the Val Verde Ranch and had planned on developing it into a resort.
 When their son, David, was killed, the site was chosen because of a haunting similarity to a place in David's favorite childhood book Wings For Per.

 What are all the bricks with names outside?

 Those bricks are part of our Veterans Walkway.
 The project was started in 2007 as a way to help the Foundation raise funds.
 A brick can be bought online, at the Memorial Gift Shop, by mail or phone for any veteran deceased, retired, or still actively serving.

 Where do the donated funds go?

-The funds go to the David Westphall Veterans Foundation, a non-profit organization, which is a support partner of the park.
-The Foundation contributes a portion of donations to the State so that there is no admission fee charged, as it is at all other parks.
+The funds go to the David Westphall Veterans Foundation, a non-profit organization, which is a support partner of the Memorial.
+The Foundation contributes a portion of donations to the State so that there is no admission fee charged.

 What is the State's role in the Memorial?